microsoft/r-server-fraud-detection/Powershell_Instructions.md

         </div>
     </div>
     <div class="col-md-6">
-        If you have deployed a VM through the
-        <a href="http://aka.ms/campaignoptimization">Azure AI Gallery</a>, all the steps below have already been performed and your database on that machine has all the resulting tables and stored procedures.
+        If you have deployed a VM using the 'Deploy to Azure' button on the <a href="START_HERE.html">Quick Start page</a>, all the steps below have already been performed and your database on that machine has all the resulting tables and stored procedures.
 Skip to the <a href="Typical.html?platform=cig">Typical Workflow</a> for a description of how these files were first created in R by a Data Scientist and then deployed to SQL stored procedures.
     </div>
 </div>